 Some of the things we’d recommend doing on a regular basis are:

 - Updating your website: If you’re relying on SEO, adding new content regularly (e.g. blog articles) is a must.
 You should also make sure to update content for accuracy, e.g. address changes, updates to products.
+Read our guide on how to improve a website for more practical tips on updating your site.

 - Optimizing your site for search: This is an ongoing process and requires time and work.
 Check out this guide for more information.
 (Be sure to also register with Google Search Console and notify them that your website exists.)